 The classical gold standard is perhaps also most similar to what The Gold Standard Institute (TGSI) refers to as the “Unadulterated Gold Standard”.
 Although not strictly one and the same.
 Rather we’ll leave it to the TGSI’s Phillip Barton to explain one of the chief benefits of the unadulterated gold standard:

 [The unadulterated gold standard] means either circulating gold (or silver) coins, or that circulating banknotes are redeemable for gold (or silver) coin upon demand – 100% backing.
 It is only the unadulterated Gold Standard that can permanently constrain the excesses of government.
 With gold in use as money, the government loses its most coveted yet destructive tool – the ability to inflate away the value of the people’s money.
 The unadulterated Gold Standard means that all government expenditure has to come out of taxation.

 The issue with putting in place a gold standard of any type is that most people only see this as being possible via governments.
-The problem with a government system, even one as effective as the classical gold standard, is that there is nothing to stop governments leaving it when it serves them.
-This is exactly what occurred during WWI when the handbrake on government spending that was the gold standard was removed to fund the war.
+The problem with a government system, even one as effective as the classical gold standard, is there is nothing to stop governments leaving the standard when it serves them.
+This is exactly what occurred during WWI.
+When the handbrake on government spending, that was the gold standard, was removed to fund the war.

 So how can we get the benefits of a gold standard without the downside of the ability of governments to renege on it when it suits them?

 Other Options Than a Government Defined Gold Standard – A Free Market for Money